VERY SHORT ANSWER QUESTIONS ( 1 or 2 Marks)

 (CBSE BOARD 2016)

-1. One of the basic functions of secondary market is to provide liquidity and marketability to the
+Answer.
+The four functions of secondary market are enlisted below.1.
+One of the basic functions of secondary market is to provide liquidity and marketability to the

 already existing financial assets and securities.
 It provides a ready platform for the trading of